-Notes: These figures show trends in (a) screened-in allegations per 1,000 children and (b) fatalities per 100,000 children.
+Notes: These figures show trends in (a) screened-in allegations per 1,000 children and (b) maltreatment-related fatalities per 100,000 children.
 "In-Person" states (dotted navy) refer to those with a proportion of remote learning weeks below the median, and "Remote" states (solid navy) are those with a proportion above the median during the SY 2020-21.
 These classifications are consistent throughout the analysis period, meaning that counties and states do not switch categories.
 The shaded grey area represents the "blended" learning period of SY 2020-21.
 The dashed red vertical line marks March 2020, when schools closed due to the pandemic.
 Source: Authors' analysis of allegation and fatality data from 2016-2022 Child Maltreatment reports.

-portion of remote learning instructional weeks).
+"remote" states (those with above the median proportion of remote learning instructional weeks in SY 2020-21) and "in-person" states (those with below the median proportion of remote learning instructional weeks).
 While both in-person and remote states exhibit similar pre-trends in screened-in allegations and maltreatment-related fatalities, in-person states demonstrate higher rates of both.
 This may be attributed to differences in their policy approaches and responses to child welfare issues, along with the multifaceted nature of child maltreatment reporting.
 Alternatively, it could indicate an actual higher incidence of maltreatment in these states, as the in-person counties in our analysis sample have a greater proportion of the population living in poverty and lower median household incomes (see Table 1), which are often associated with increased rates of child maltreatment (Berger, 2004; Kim and Drake, 2023).
 While both in-person and remote states experienced a significant drop in allegation rates during FFY 2020, the rates in remote states continued to decline further in FFY 2021.
 Regarding fatality trends, in-person states saw a slight decrease in fatality rates during the pandemic, followed by a rebound in FFY 2022, whereas fatality rates in remote states gradually increased over the same period.
 For the analysis results, we anticipate that 1) there will be no significant differences in allegation rates between the remote and in-person groups during the SY 2021-22, as both return to in-person schooling, and 2) the remote group may experience a relative increase in child fatalities and substantiated allegations since the onset of the blended learning (when there was a variation in the proportion of remote learning during SY 2020-21), potentially due to incidents of child maltreatment that went undetected during that period.